caozhichongchong/QuickVariants/README.md

 # QuickVariants

-### Code for paper "Fast and Accurate Variant Identification Tool for Sequencing-Based Studies"

-QuickVariants is a fast and accurate variant identification tool, designed to summarize allele information from read alignments without discarding or filtering the data.
+Fast and accurate genetic variant identification

+* QuickVariants summarizes allele information from read alignments without discarding or filtering the data.

-If you're interested in a tool that can first align reads before also identifying variants, you might be interested in [Mapper](https://github.com/mathjeff/mapper)
+If you're also interested in sequence alignment, you might be interested in [Mapper](https://github.com/mathjeff/mapper), which first aligns sequences and then identifies variants.

+Read more about QuickVariants in [the paper](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-024-01891-4).

 ### Install
 Requirement: [Java](https://www.java.com/en/download/help/download_options.html) \